United We Care | A Super App for Mental Wellness

 Slim and toned bodies, symmetrical and balanced facial features, and a youthful appearance- these are some of the most desired physical appearances in our society, with many other kinds of diverse appearances being labeled as unacceptable.

-In this blog, we’ll dig deeper into the roots and sources of this behavior, what it can do to your mental health, and how to navigate through a situation involving body shaming.
+In this blog, we’ll dig deeper into the roots and sources of this behaviour, what it can do to your mental health, and how to navigate through a situation involving body shaming.

 By definition, body shaming is the act of being critical of your own or other’s physical appearance.[1]
 But why is there a culture of shaming bodies?